sravyakota20/ECS134A_Proj3/README.md

 * Finished ALU15 - Need to test it and check for any miswires
 * Finished REG15 - Need to test it and check for any miswires
 * Tested ALU 15 - So far no miswiring
 * Tested REG15 - No miswiring
+* Finished IMM15 - Need to test and check for miswiring

 ## Known Issues